eltonokada/disbursements/README.md

 # README

-= Disbursement calculation of merchants disbursements payouts This application is responsible to create disbursements based in merchants disbursement frequency, considering the fees that needs to be collected by seQura and the orders amounts.
+Disbursement calculation of merchants disbursements payouts This application is responsible to create disbursements based in merchants disbursement frequency, considering the fees that needs to be collected by seQura and the orders amounts.

-= Usage
+# USAGE

   Install Ruby 3.1.2 - you can use rbenv, or rvm as a ruby version manager to install.
   Copy the content of the application, or clone the repository